KanijiroSakado/WavFileReader/README.md

 ## What You Can Do
 * Loading Mono and Stereo PCM data
 * Loading data from random point in the file
-* Get WAV format information of the file
+* Getting WAV format information of the file

 ## How To Use
 1. Include `wav_file_reader.h`.